-Grants are available to local governments for the installation of EV charging stations.
+Grants are also available to local governments for the installation of EV charging stations.
 Grants are prioritized based on the local government's commitment to energy efficiency.
-(Reference Senate Bill 075, 2009 and Colorado Revised Statutes 24-38.5-102 and 24-38.5-103)
+For assistance with grants contact Colorado-based plug-in car readiness website.

 District of Columbia

-All vehicles that get least 40 miles per gallon are exempt from the excise tax imposed on an original certificate of title, and a reduced vehicle registration fee of $36.
+Plug-in vehicles are exempt from the excise tax imposed on an original certificate of title, and a reduced vehicle registration fee of $36.

 Electric cars are exempt from most insurance surcharges.
 Electric cars are granted access to carpool lanes.